Rozygeldi94/Odigo/README.md

-# please change brach to Odigo
+# please change branch to odigo
 This is test Branch for Git
 v1.6